repoze/repoze.xmliter/README.txt

   ... def application(environ, start_response)
   ...     return some_lxml_tree

-You may provide a parser function:
+You may provide a serializer function, which will be used when the XMLSerializer is eventually iterated over (i.e. when the response is rendered):

-  >>> @lazy(parser=lxml.etree.fromstring)
+  >>> @lazy(serializer=lxml.html.tostring)
   ... def application(environ, start_response)
   ...     return some_lxml_tree

-The decorator ensures that the return-value is iterable yielding a string, but it also exposes the XML tree to middlewares.

-Middleware should use `isinstance` to test if the result is an XML
+Middleware can use `isinstance` to test if the result is an XML
 iterable:

   >>> from repoze.xmliter.serializer import XMLSerializer